-This page outlines their purpose, scope and the content of the national planning standards.
+This page outlines the purpose, scope and content of the national planning standards.

 Purpose of the national planning standards

 The purpose of the national planning standards (planning standards) is to improve consistency in plan and policy statement structure, format and content.